Counselling for People Living Abroad

 If you’re navigating relationships across cultures, you might be experiencing misunderstandings or conflicts related to differences in upbringing, family expectations, or communication styles.
 You may feel distant from each other, exhausted from managing everyday stresses and bureaucracy, or unsure how to balance your individual identities within your relationship.
 I work with intercultural couples to explore these challenges, helping you develop understanding, respect, and stronger bonds.
 We focus on improving communication, resolving conflicts, and honouring both of your backgrounds so you can create a harmonious partnership.

-Our work together offers a welcoming space to talk about the unique challenges you face living in a new country.
-Living abroad is complex and meaningful, and these challenges are just one part of your story.
-Working together, we can explore all the different aspects of your experience—how they connect, where you find joy, and how to be with the difficult parts.
+Our work together offers a welcoming space to explore the challenges of living in a new country.
+Living between cultures can bring uncertainty, fatigue, anxiety, loneliness, and grief—but these difficulties are only one part of a much larger story.
+In therapy, we can look at your experience as a whole: how different parts of your life connect, where you find meaning or joy, and how you meet the harder moments.

 Frequently Asked Questions